getspams/spams-python/README.md

 ### Testing the interface

-- From the command line (in the project root directory):
+- From the command line (to be called from the project root directory):
 ```bash
 python tests/test_spams.py -h       # print the man page
 python tests/test_spams.py          # run all the tests